History and origins of DAkkS

 Establishment, amalgamation and entrustment for DAkkS

 Section 8 AkkStelleG sets out that a legal entity under private law may be entrusted with the duties and authorisations of an accreditation body.
-The German Federal Ministry of Economics and Technology (BMWi), which is responsible for the establishment of the national accreditation body, made the decision to establish a new GmbH, which could later be amalgamated with existing organisations and be entrusted.
+The German Federal Ministry for Economic Affairs and Energy (BMWi), which is responsible for the establishment of the national accreditation body, made the decision to establish a new GmbH, which could later be amalgamated with existing organisations and be entrusted.
 Deutsche Akkreditierungsstelle GmbH was founded with the articles of association of 16 October 2009 (initially 100% federal government involvement).

 On 17 December 2009, the DGA (formerly DACH, DAP and TGA/DATECH), which was formed in September 2009, was amalgamated with DAkkS.
 In addition, the German calibration service (Deutsche Kalibrierdienst (DKD)) was transferred to DAkkS via an organisational order of the BMWi.